carla-simulator/carla/Util/Docker/README.md

 ![Editor within Docker](./CarlaUE4Editor_within_Docker.png)

-If you need to run more complex commands, you can also attach to the container with an interactive bash session, see following command:
+If you need to inspect the build environment, you can also attach to the container with an interactive bash session, see following command:

 ```sh